 Some building types and extensions are classed as exempt under the building regulations meaning an application doesn’t need to be submitted to building control.
-The most common exemptions are detailed below but beware that they may still need Planning Permission.
+The most common exemptions are detailed below and in this useful blog from LABC but beware that they may still need Planning Permission.

 A conservatory built at ground level and less than 30m2 in floor area and thermally separated from the existing house is normally exempt provided that glazing and any fixed electrical installations and heating installations comply with the applicable requirements of the building regulations.